top of page

 6.png

-There is a lot of information online - some information is reliable and true, and some information is unreliable and false.
+There is a lot of information online; some is reliable and true and some is unreliable and false.

-It can be hard to know what to trust so we encourage you to question sources of information and make your own judgements, and ask someone you trust what they think if you're not sure.
+It can be hard to know what to trust, so we encourage you to question sources of information and make your own judgements.
+If you're unsure, ask someone you trust what they think.

 1. Learn